RootsRated/stevenson/README.md

 site, but alternative templates can be used with the `--template` or `-t` option, like so:

-    $ stevenson new your_site -t https://github.com/YourUsername/YourTemplate.git
+    $ stevenson new hello_world -t https://github.com/YourUsername/YourTemplate.git

-This will clone the repo at `https://github.com/YourUsername/YourTemplate.git` to `your_site` and begin altering the repo based on the contents of a YAML file in your template's root directory named `_stevenson.yml`.
+This will clone the repo at `https://github.com/YourUsername/YourTemplate.git` to `hello_world` and begin altering the repo based on the contents of a YAML file in your template's root directory named `_stevenson.yml`.
 This file should contain config options to be set in the `_config.yml` of your Jekyll installation along with information on whether these options should be secret,